 7 Cyber Security Best Practices To Follow

 1. Review Encryption Software: It is important to review your current encryption processes, and keep up to date with the latest technology.
-With cyber criminals getting more advanced every day and the number of people trying to steal information for monetary gains growing, it is crucial to review your encryption software and ensure that it is up to scratch.
+With cyber criminals getting more advanced every day and the number of people trying to steal information for monetary gains growing, encryption software and ensure that it is up to scratch.

-2. Review Vendor Security: It is important to review the third-party security because your data gets transferred between your company and theirs.
-Your company can be as secure as you want it to be, but if the people who receive and handle your data do not have the same level of security, your data and the sensitive information of your customers continue to be at risk.
+2. Review Vendor Security: It is important to review the third-party security because your data gets transfer between your company and theirs.
+Your company can be as secure as you want it to be, but if the people who receive and handle your data do not have the same level of security

 3. Invest in the IT Team: As a company, your IT team is your first line of both defense and offense.
-The people who make up your IT team need to be trained and updated with the latest information on what to look out for in terms of cyber-attacks and potential issues.
-Having meetings with your IT team, understanding their concerns, and investing in the best possible resources for them are all great ideas if you want to ensure that you have a good cybersecurity posture.
+The people who make up your IT team need to be trained and updated with the latest information on what to look out for in terms of cyber-attacks and potential issues.understanding their concerns, and investing in the best possible resources for them are all great ideas if you want to ensure that you have a good cybersecurity posture.

 4. Understand your Backups: Check and understand how you backup your data on a regular basis.
-Backing up your data is an important operation, crucial to business functioning; but it is also one of the key components of a ransomware readiness checklist.
-If your backup technologies are secure and your backup processes are foolproof, that’s half the battle won against ransomware attackers as they won’t be able to block your access to your own data.
+Backing up your data is an important operation, crucial to business functioning; but it is also one of the key components of a ransomware readiness checklist. your backup processes are foolproof, that’s half the battle won against ransomware attackers as they won’t be able to block your access to your own data.